-In this instance, of course, what we seek to draw leadership attention to are…intangible assets, i.e., how and ways we believe they should be regarded, applied, developed, safeguarded, and exploited relative to their contributory role and value, i.e., as sources of revenue and competitive advantage, etc. Broadly speaking, a company’s intangible assets emerge from – are embedded in a company’s intellectual, structural, and relationship capital.
+What I seek is to draw business leadership attention to are their intangible assets…i.e., how and ways I believe they should be regarded, developed, applied, safeguarded, and exploited relative to their contributory role and value to generate (new, additional) sources of revenue, competitive advantage, and elevate value.
+Broadly speaking, a company’s intangible assets emerge from – are embedded in a company’s intellectual, structural, and relationship capital.

 When company leadership and management teams characterize their intangibles as distractions…is this genuine dismissiveness, or, merely an absence of clarity about when, where, and which intangible assets are in play relative to a specific (company) initiative or transaction, and how they have a bearing on the outcome?

 Unfortunately, there remain a not insignificant percentage of company – business leaders who cling to…the mistaken perspective that intangible assets are mere distractions, not dissimilar to some of their counterparts who also under-utilize, leave their intangible assets un-monetized, and wholly fail to capture and exploit the assets’ value, revenues, and competitive advantages. https://kpstrat.com/wp-admin/post.php?post=526

 Initially too, I held some concern this post may be interpreted by some, as not-so-well-disguised political sarcasm…directed toward the current (U.S.) administration.
 While I would make no apologies should that occur, its not!
 (This post is adapted from a close reading of an artfully written article, similarly titled, published in the New York Times Magazine, September 2017, by Carina Chocano.)

 I sensed the premise of Ms. Chocano’s article is relevant…to my (and others) business strategies, embedded in – commence with persuasion, i.e., designed-intended to elevate business leadership and company management team’s operational familiarity about the contributory role and value of their intangible assets.